 Predicting ETF Liquidity

 A substantial amount is incurred in ETF transaction costs each year.
-This paper examines the performance of a vector autoregressive (VAR) model and other naïve models to time trades in 1,350 ETFs over the 2011 to 2017 period.
-We find varied spread savings for large and retail ETF traders by timing trades.
-A large ETF trader can save 7.40% of ETF spread costs whereas trading at the market closing time would be optimal for a retail ETF trader to reduce spread costs.
+This paper examines a vector autoregressive (VAR) model's performance and other trading schedules to time trades in a large sample of 1,350 ETFs over the 2011 to 2017 period.
+We find varied spread savings for large and retail ETF traders by timing transactions.
+A large ETF trader can save 7.40% of ETF spread costs, whereas trading at the market closing time would be optimal for a retail ETF trader to reduce spread costs.
 The spread savings for large ETF traders are diverse across ETF sectors and depend on the spread volatility.

 Keywords: ETFs, Liquidity, Bid-Ask Spread, Forecasting

 Suggested Citation: Suggested Citation